 \subsection{Introduction}

-In several papers, \cite{HW2010,HW2018,HBW2019,KW2022,KW2024a}, Hubbard--Washington, Hubbard--Br\"oker--Washington and Kundu--Washington, perform large studies of the problem of determining the layers of $\Z_p$-extensions of imaginary fields, especially for the layers of the anti-cyclotomic $\Z_p$-extension $k^\acyc$ of an imaginary quadratic field $k$, by means of various approaches including complex multiplication and reflection principle of Kummer theory.
-Such methods and then many others come after the results by Carroll--Kisilevsky \cite{CK1976} in which one finds probably the first use of the torsion group $\CT_k$ of the Galois group of the maximal abelian $p$-ramified pro-$p$-extension $H_k^\pr$ of $k$, whose order of magnitude of the $p$-rank plays a fundamental role in these questions.
+In several papers \cite{HW2010, HW2018, HBW2019, KO2004, KW2023, KW2024a}, Hubbard--Washington, Hubbard--Br\"oker--Washington, Kim--Oh, Kundu--Washin\-gton, perform large studies of the problem of determining, for $p \geq 3$, the layers of $\Z_p$-extensions of imaginary fields, especially for the layers of the anti-cyclotomic $\Z_p$-extension $k^\acyc$ of an imaginary quadratic field $k$, by means of various approaches including complex multiplication and reflection principle of Kummer theory.
+In the imaginary quadratic case, $k$ admits two $\Z_p$-extension, Galois over $\Q$, the cyclotomic one $k^\cyc = k \Q^\cyc$, and the pro-dihedral one $k^\acyc$; we have $k^\cyc \cap k^\acyc = \Q$, where $k^\cyc/k$ is totally ramified but where $k^\acyc$ may be non linearly disjoint from the $p$-Hilbert class field $H_k^\nr$ .